 Results of our work:

-- MySop is the first intensive multiparty training program in the country at the state/regional level (5 eastern states),
+- MySop is the first intensive multiparty training program in the country at the state/regional level.

-- It has trained over 220 politicians from 32 parties
+- It has trained over 280 politicians from more than 40 different parties.

-- According to a survey, over a quarter of the MySoP alumni state that they work with representatives of other political parties monthly
+- According to a survey, over a quarter of the MySoP alumni state that they now work with representatives of other political parties monthly.

-- The MySoP Shan State Multiparty Dialogue Platform (MDP) has created a certain level of safe space and institutionalization has been created amongst the political parties at state-level and they have put forth a joint legislative initiative on food security.
+- The MySoP Shan State Multiparty Dialogue Platform (MDP) has created a certain level of safe space and the parties in the forum have put forth a joint legislative initiative.